Bellevue Baptist Church: Steve Gaines (2005–2025)

 On July 10, 2005, members voted to make Steve Gaines the new pastor.
 Gaines previously served as pastor at First Baptist Church in Gardendale, Alabama; a suburb of Birmingham, for fourteen years.
 His first sermon as new pastor at Bellevue was on September 11, 2005.
 Since 1996, Gaines had preached once a year at Bellevue by Rogers' invitation.
 After eight months of reviewing potential candidates for senior pastor, the search committee reached a unanimous decision.

 In the 14 years that Gaines was the senior pastor in Gardendale, 3,251 people were baptized, leading the Alabama Baptist State Convention in baptisms seven out of ten years.
 For Easter 2005, First Baptist Gardendale held community-wide services at the Birmingham-Jefferson Convention Complex with more 10,000 attending.

 A graduate of Union University with a master's and doctorate degrees from Southwestern Baptist Theological Seminary, he served on the 2000 Baptist Faith and Message revision committee for the Southern Baptist Convention along with the committee chairman, Adrian Rogers.
 In seminary, Gaines received the H.C.
-Brown, Jr. Preaching Award for Outstanding Achievements in the study and practice of preaching.
+Brown Jr. Preaching Award for Outstanding Achievements in the study and practice of preaching.
 The evangelism faculty also presented him with the W. Fred Swank Evangelism Award.

 Gaines was the only Southwestern Seminary graduate to receive both awards.
 He was ordained to the ministry in 1980 by his hometown church First Baptist Church of Dyersburg, Tennessee.
 He pastored churches in Texas and in west Tennessee before becoming pastor of Gardendale's First Baptist Church.
+On March 20, 2026, Gaines died of kidney cancer at age 68.

 Ben Mandrell (2025–present)

-Ben Mandrell was voted as Bellevue’s seventh senior pastor on July 8, 2025.
+Ben Mandrell was voted as Bellevue's eighth senior pastor on July 8, 2025.